Emergency and Disaster

 - (9) Make sure that every member of your family knows the route to the emergency shelter.

-- (10) Lead elderly and physically handicapped people to a safe place as soon as you can.
+- (10) Lead elderly people and people with physical disabilities to a safe place as soon as you can.

 When do I evacuate?